hidetatz/kubecolor/docs/design.md

 ## Do we really want kubectl result colored?

 In this section, I will talk about why and why not we introduce colored output in kubectl.
-While I'm an author of kubecolor, I tried to be fair as much as possible, and I tried to write down all the things I came up with.
-However I must be missing some parts so the readers giving some feedback to me would be appreciated a lot.
+While I'm an author of kubecolor and I'm happy if we can introduce it in kubectl, I tried to be fair as much as possible, and I tried to write down all the things I came up with.
+However, I will be missing some parts so the readers giving some feedback to me would be appreciated a lot.

 ### Why we should introduce colored output